RileyCullen/CPSC4310/MLP2/README.md

 10. Age - A 14-category string type (<= 17, 18-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80+) denoting the participant's age group.
 11. Race - A 6-category string type (White, Black, Asian, American Indian/Alaskan Native, Other, Hispanic) denoting the participant's race.
 Todo: brief description of each attribute (what the attribute is about and its data type).
-12. Diabetes - A boolean type denoting if the patient has diabetes (note that some entries contain additional text).
+12. Diabetes - A 3-category string type denoting what stage of diabetes a person has (No = No Diabetes, "No, borderline diabetes" = Prediabetes, Yes=Diabetes).
 13. PhysicalActivity - A boolean type denoting if the patient has done physicial activity or exercise withiin the past 30 days.
 14. GenHealth - A 6-category string (poor, fair, good, very good, excellent) denoting how well the person thinks of their health.
 15. SleepTime - A decimal type denoting the average amount of time (in hours) the participants sleeps.